Safety

 • Wearing a helmet and other skate armor is more than just a good idea.
 (Also, state law requires skaters under age 14 to wear helmets.)

 • Pay attention to what you're doing and what others around you are doing.
 Don't do anything to reduce your ability to observe your surroundings.
-Skating with an iPod plugged into your ears could cause you to lose "street awareness".
+Skating with ear buds plugged into your ears could cause you to lose "street awareness".

 • New York state law gives you the right to skate on the streets, but you also have responsibilities, too.
 Skate with traffic rather than against it, honor traffic signals, etc. Basically, behave like cyclists are supposed to.

 • Help others help you.
-Hand signals, just like bicyclists use, alert others to your intentions and give them time to react appropriately.
-You'd be amazed at how much less you'll get honked at if you do simple things like signal a lane change.
+Hand signals alert others to your intentions and give them time to react appropriately.
+You'd be amazed at how much less you'll get honked at if you do simple things like signal a lane change, or even your need for some space in order to avoid bad asphalt or a double-parked truck.

 • Know the territory.
-Yes, Times Square is a tough place to skate, but even a quiet residential street has its dangers.
+Manhattan avenues can be scary, but even a quiet residential street has its dangers.
 Keep in mind what they are and be prepared.

 • Wear reflective clothing when skating after dark.
 It's not just a good idea, it's the law.